 - Assist with testing new technologies in dental care or delivery.

-- Assist SOD personnel with accessing clinical services of the Institute for Health Informatics (IHI) to support data analytics, including access to data, data searches to conduct research and identify target populations, and consulting on informatics technology including survey development, implementation and data storage.
+- Assist School of Dentistry personnel with accessing clinical services of the Institute for Health Informatics (IHI) to support data analytics, including access to data, data searches to conduct research and identify target populations, and consulting on informatics technology including survey development, implementation and data storage.
 Data is available from the SOD’s axiUm electronic health record, the medical schools' Epic electronic health record, and the BigMouth Dental Data Repository.
 Consultations and services are free for SOD personnel.
 See pull down on this page for details.

 - Provide faculty with research personnel, including study coordinators, and clinical space to do research.